mirage/mirage-www/tmpl/blog/irmin-1.0.md

 stored very efficiently in memory and on-disk as they are immutable and deduplicated.
 An example of a transaction is a custom-defined move function:

+(* MCP: I didn't understand the relationship between the keys/values and the tree operations :( *)

 ```ocaml
 let move t src dst =